umbraco/UmbracoDocs/Umbraco-Uno/Creating-Content/How-to-Set-Up-Landingpage/index.md

 ## First Step

-- Start by right-clicking the Umbraco Hotel node
+- Start by right-clicking the Umbraco Hotel page in the Content tree
 - Choose Create and select **Page**
 - Name your landing page and you are ready to start creating your new landing page
 - In the Content group of your page, navigate to the Widget section and click ***Add content***